OpenConext-Attic/OpenConext-Howto/04_ServiceRegistry.md

 # a2ensite serviceregistry
 # service apache2 restart
 ```
 The migrate scripte executed earlier takes ownership of the cache and log directories.
-Assign them to apache user
+Assign them to the apache user
 ```
 # chown -R www-data: /var/cache/janus-ssp/janus
 # chown -R www-data: /var/log/janus-ssp/janus
 ```
-Make sure the vhost is reachable under it's chosen hostname by editing the hosts's hostfile or configure DNS appropriately.
+Make sure the vhost is reachable under its chosen hostname by editing the hosts hostfile or configure DNS appropriately.
 ```
 # vi /etc/hosts
 ```